3osmic/Group3-repo-projects/Behavior-Driven-Development-Lab.md

 - Create a GitHub account
   - Clone the GitHub repository
 - Install a code editor
+- Install Python
+- Install Selenium
+- Download a Web Driver
 - Install Behave

+Examples of code editors:
+- VS Code
+- Pycharm (Recommended)

 ### OVERVIEW
 Behave is a Python library for behavior-driven development (BDD).
 BDD is a software development methodology that extends test-driven development (TDD) by encouraging collaboration between developers, testers, and non-technical stakeholders like business analysts and product owners.
 BDD focuses on the behavior of a software system from the user's perspective and emphasizes the use of natural language to describe and document the system's functionality.

-For more information on GitHub: https://github.com/CbarNC/Group3-repo-projects/blob/Selenium/Selenium%20Lab.md
+For more information on Installations and GitHub: https://github.com/CbarNC/Group3-repo-projects/blob/Selenium/Selenium%20Lab.md

 #### WHAT IS GHERKIN?
 Gherkin is a plain-text, domain-specific language used to describe the behavior of software systems in a human-readable format.
 It is commonly associated with behavior-driven development (BDD) and is often used to write feature files that define the expected behavior of a software application from the user's perspective.
 Gherkin is designed to be easily understood by non-technical stakeholders, such as product owners, business analysts, and domain experts, as well as developers and testers.